Fluxitude/guidant/docs/discovery-workflow-guide.md

 ## Overview

-The Task Master Discovery Workflow is an AI-guided system that helps you transform project ideas into comprehensive Product Requirements Documents (PRDs) through structured discovery, research, and requirements synthesis.
+The Guidant Discovery Workflow is an AI-guided system that helps you transform project ideas into comprehensive Product Requirements Documents (PRDs) through structured discovery, research, and requirements synthesis.

 ## Table of Contents